-Fleet News is urging the industry to support calls for the Chancellor to address key fleet concerns in November’s budget.
+Fleet News is urging the industry to support calls for the Chancellor to address key fleet concerns in October’s budget.

 We will join with the British Vehicle Rental and Leasing Association and the Association of Car Fleet Operators to make a joint representation to Treasury ahead of the Budget.

 To show your support, please add your details at the bottom of this article.

 And please ask your drivers to add their names too - many changes to the management of company vehicles directly impacts them too.

 A summary of the key points in our manifesto

 Realign BIK to take account of WLTP-based CO2

 Bring forward the 2% BIK incentive for ultra-low emissions vehicles (ULEVS) to April 2019

 Raise ULEV incentives through a long-term commitment to grants